 Following World War I, countries developed camouflage patterns for each type of environment, and by the 1950s, military camouflage was used almost universally.

 Nets used by European armies

-Switzerland remains a neutral country but its army participates in operations under the aegis of the UN.
-Its troops are dressed in the TAZ 83 camouflage, which is derived from the camouflage used by German soldiers during World War II.
-It is easily recognisable by its many patterns of red color.
+Switzerland remains a neutral country, but its army participates in operations under the aegis of the UN.
+Its troops are dressed in the TAZ 83 camouflage, which developed from the camouflage used by German soldiers during World War II.
+It is easily recognisable by its many patterns of red colour.
 The Belgian army also uses camouflage inspired by the German Flecktarn.

-Nets used by the American armies
+Nets used by the US Army

-Like many other countries, camouflage was adopted by American troops during World War II.
+As with many other countries, camouflage was adopted by American troops during World War II.
 Many experiments have been carried out, with no less than 30 different designs.
 The current camouflage, called MARPAT, uses new technology because its patterns are calculated by computer.

 Camouflage patterns used in China

 The goal is to achieve maximum surprise.
-When it comes to clothing, camouflage outfits come in 4 versions, with green, brown, grey-green or blue as the dominant color.
+When it comes to clothing, camouflage outfits come in four versions, with green, brown, grey-green or blue as the dominant colour.

-Characteristics of the Russian army camouflage
+Characteristics of Russian army camouflage

-The Russian army mainly uses a camouflage close to the German Flecktarn, called Sever, which means North.
+The Russian army mainly uses a camouflage close to the German Flecktarn, called Sever, which means “north”.
 Russia has deliberately adopted a very futuristic line for equipping its troops.
-In the near future, soldiers are expected to be clothed in an exoskeleton clad with new technologies.
+Soon, soldiers are expected to be clothed in an exoskeleton clad with new technologies.